Welcome to Wood Pellets 101!

 Switching to wood pellet heat is easier than you think!

 Some states have grants to help with the upfront costs.
 Installation is a snap.
-And we can help you find a pellet stove from a local dealer that will fit your home, your budget, and your expectations!
+And we can help you find a pellet stove from a local stove dealer that will fit your home, your budget, and your expectations!

 Storing, Burning, Maintaining